Fresnel Map

 fmap_plot(radius_inner = 125, ncircles = 8, geo_centre = bstreet_pump, geo_points = cholera_deaths, sum = "cholera.deaths")

 An example of the Fresnel Map. fmap has been used to aggregate and map cholera deaths around the Broad Street Pump in Soho using digitised data from John Snow's seminal study.
-Each concentric circular zone (or annuli) is equal in area.
 Data Source: Robin Wilson's Blog.